Revised September 2020

 If you find any of the above to be out-of-date please let me know on

 NODA has a collection of Music Hall songs, pantomime songs, musical comedy songs, and sheet music of all kinds.
-For copies phone 08707 702480.
+The postal copying service is service currently suspended.

 Further Recommended Sources

-Also try www.musicroom.com which offers instrumental arrangements as well as free vocal sheet music.
+www.musicroom.com offers instrumental arrangements as well as free vocal sheet music.
 A similar service is also offered by sheetmusicdirect.com located at 14-15 Berners Street, London W1T 3LJ.
-A further vast collection of song lyrics is viewable on lyricsplayground.com/alpha/p.html.

-Dinosaur Discs have an immense collection of old 78s and will send you copies or make up a compilation on CD.
-See their website or phone 01692 631 540.
+Dinosaur Discs has an immense collection of old 78s and will send you copies or make up a compilation on CD.
+See www.78rpm.co.uk or phone 01692 631 540.

 A very useful book which should be available in your local Reference Library is The Oxford Companion to Popular Music (1991) by Peter Gammond.
-My own Sing Us One of the Old Songs (OUP 1998) cross-catalogues some 18,000 popular songs and singers from 1850-1920.
+My own Sing Us One of the Old Songs (OUP 1998) cross-catalogues some 18,000 popular song titles, writers, composers, and singers from 1850-1920.

-Over 1,100 comic poems and monologues for men and women may be found on monologues.co.uk, an extremely useful website assembled by Paul Wilkinson under the title Make ‘Em Laugh (not to be confused with books of the same title by Eric Midwinter and myself).
-All the favourites are there from the repertoires of Albert Chevalier, Marriott Edgar, Stanley Holloway, Billy Bennett, Joyce Grenfell, Gracie Fields, Elsie & Doris Waters, etc., etc. Hundreds more monologues from the classic literary repertoire (Chekhov, Shakespeare, etc) are accessible on www.monologuearchive.com
+Over 1,100 comic poems and monologues for men and women may be found on monologues.co.uk, an extremely useful website assembled by Paul Wilkinson under the title Make ‘Em Laugh!!! (not to be confused with books with the same title by Eric Midwinter and myself).
+All the favourites are there from the repertoires of Albert Chevalier, Marriott Edgar, Stanley Holloway, Billy Bennett, Joyce Grenfell, Gracie Fields, Elsie & Doris Waters, etc., etc. Hundreds more monologues from the classic literary repertoire (Chekhov, Shakespeare, etc) are accessible on www.monologuearchive.co.uk